leon4rd/test/README.md

-## Why didn't the number 4 get into the nightclub?
-Because he is 2 square.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.